 THE NEW INSTITUTE issues its first fellowship call – focusing on “The Foundations of Value and Values”.
-The programme will be a central element of the fundamental research activities of the new Hamburg-based institute dedicated to promoting systemic change and finding answers to the most urgent ecological, economic, and political challenges of our time.
+The program will be a central element of the fundamental research activities of the new Hamburg-based institute dedicated to promoting systemic change and finding answers to the most urgent ecological, economic, and political challenges of our time.

-The programme “The Foundations of Value and Values” explores the idea and concept of value-driven transformation along with a number of key questions: Where does value come from in current society?
+The program “The Foundations of Value and Values” explores the idea and concept of value-driven transformation along with a number of key questions: Where does value come from in current society?
 How do new values emerge?
 And what does it mean to initiate the transformation of society by changing value-sets?
 Do universal values grounded in the human condition exist?
 Or are values thoroughly path-dependent?
 Under which conditions would change be sustainable?
 THE NEW INSTITUTE approaches these questions with the belief that values hold a central role in shaping behaviour and driving social change.

-Confirmed fellows who will support THE NEW INSTITUTE in planning and executing the programme include Colin Mayer (Oxford University), Dennis Snower (Global Solutions Initiative), Markus Gabriel (Universität Bonn), Sonja Vogt (Universität Bern) and Corine Pelluchon (Université Paris-Est-Marne-la-Valée).
+Confirmed fellows who will support THE NEW INSTITUTE in planning and executing the program include Colin Mayer (Oxford University), Dennis Snower (Global Solutions Initiative), Markus Gabriel (Universität Bonn), Sonja Vogt (Universität Bern) and Corine Pelluchon (Université Paris-Est-Marne-la-Valée).
 The first fellows selected through this call will begin their work in the fall of 2021 at the Warburg Ensemble, the home of THE NEW INSTITUTE in Hamburg.

-The programme “The Foundation of Value and Values” builds on an interdisciplinary and trans-sectoral workshop held in Hamburg on February 24 and 25, 2020.
+The program “The Foundation of Value and Values” builds on an interdisciplinary and trans-sectoral workshop held in Hamburg on February 24 and 25, 2020.
 Participants (in addition to the above mentioned scholars) included the economist Richard Bronk (LSE), the philosopher Thomas Carlson (University of California, Santa Barbara), the social scientist Paul Collier (University of Oxford), the physicist George Ellis (University of Oxford), the historian Ute Frevert (Max-Planck-Institute for Human Development), the political scientist Patrizia Nanz (IASS Potsdam, and the political economist Philippa Sigl-Glöckner (German Ministry of Finance).